-5.4 Restoring a Backup with a Database Server Upgrade or Downgrade a backup tool, to ensure a successful server upgrade or downgrade.
+5.4 Restoring a Backup with a Database Server Upgrade or Downgrade

+You may encounter technical challenges during a server upgrade or downgrade, and it is beyond the function of MySQL Enterprise Backup, as a backup tool, to ensure a successful server upgrade or downgrade.
 Users interested in the topic are advised to consult the MySQL server manual, especially the Upgrading MySQL and Downgrading MySQL sections, and pay careful attention to the requirements and restrictions discussed there.